Guide to the Painted Hills: Oregon’s John Day Fossil Beds NM

 Painted Hills National Park, Mitchell, Oregon.

-The Painted Hills are a masterpiece of the ages.
-The fossilized soils that compose the Hills tell the story of Oregon’s ancient past.
 These paleosoils (“old soils”) provide hallmarks of ancient climates.
-Different geological eras created different types of soil compositions, which lead to different hues of color.
+Different geological eras created different types of soil compositions, which lead to various shades of color.

 Crimson soils that make up the Painted Hills National Park in Oregon.

 Reds of the Painted Hills testify to tropical periods when Oregon hosted crocodiles.
-Yellows formed in drier climes, at times when Oregon was much like the African Savannah.
+Yellows formed in drier climes, at times when Oregon was much like the African Savannah with lower moisture levels.

 Painted Hills Unit, John Day Fossil Beds National Monument, Oregon.